cortexlabs/cortex/docs/deployments/realtime-api/predictors.md

         Useful for tasks that the client doesn't need to wait on before receiving a response such as recording metrics or storing results.

-        It is recommended to specify multiple threads `threads_per_process` in the api configuration yaml if this function is specified.
+        Note: post_predict() and predict() run in the same thread pool.
+The size of the thread pool can be increased by updating `threads_per_process` in the api configuration yaml.

         Args:
             response (optional): The response as returned by the predict method.